-A Postgraduate Certificate in Education (PGCE), with 90 Master’s level credits, at UEA, provides the training you need to teach.
+A Postgraduate Certificate in Education (PGCE) at UEA, with 90 Master’s level credits, provides all the training you need to teach.

 The taught programme is the same for both and you will spend the same amount of time gaining classroom experience, whichever route you choose.

 Both university-led and School Direct trainees complete the PGCE with 90 Master’s level credits.